-To receive credit as a transient student, you must have an official transcript of any course(s) taken at another institution.
+To receive credit for your transient coursework, you must submit your official transcript of any course(s) with finals grades taken at another institution.
 Information for submitting your official transcript can be found at the following link: https://valenciacollege.edu/admissions/admissions-records/official-transcripts.php.
-We will request a transcript on your behalf if you completed the transient student form through floridashines.org.
+We will request a transcript on your behalf if you completed the Transient Student Form through floridashines.org.
 If you decide not to attend the transient institution you must submit a letter of non-attendance from that institution.

 The institution that you want to attend as a transient student may require that you submit a transcript(s) of your previous college work.
 If you desire to have transcripts sent from Valencia to another institution, you must complete a Transcript Request form online through your Atlas account.
 There is a $3.00 transcript fee.

 An institution to which you may want to transfer could have restrictions regarding continuous enrollment that may be affected by your taking courses as a transient student.
 You are encouraged to familiarize yourself with the continuous enrollment policy of institutions you might want to attend after graduation from Valencia.

 - Bachelor's Degree student is active if you have been enrolled in credit courses at Valencia within the 12 months prior to the beginning of the upcoming term.

 Full-Time: You are a full-time student if you are enrolled for 12 or more credits during Fall, Spring or Summer Terms.